A Little Cloud & Counterparts

 While Counterparts recites different lyrics, the song remains essentially the same as yet another desk bound, legal employee harbours unrealistic notions about his life and prowess.
 Jim Roche’s labour-shy Farrington living proof that work is the curse of the drinking class.
 That before Behan and O’Brien praised the pint of plain Joyce had already explored its joys alongside its darker aspects.
 The resentful Farrington lunging into an after work pub crawl only to plunge into desperation and a need to make someone pay.
 Jim Roche compelling as the loud mouth braggart and supporting cast.
 Roche slipping effortlessly between blowhard mushiness and brutal menace in an equally terrific performance.

 If, in Dubliners, the discrepancy between what’s being said and what’s actually happening opens up cracks where the truth comes in, this deft production manages to retain something of that same sting in its tales.
 Even as nostalgia is forever dominant.
 Colm Maher’s autumnal orange lighting too cozy to capture the underlying harshness.
 Both pieces, like matching musical movements, awash in Morriconi style sentimentality plucking at the heart strings.
 Music, played live by Feilimidh Nunan and Conor Shiel, charmingly effective in channelling several tunes popular during the stories era.
 If efforts to musically evoke a baby’s cry backfire into laughter, it’s not the greatest offender.
 That honour belongs to Dublin City Council who have failed to resolve an ongoing issue around buskers playing with electronic enhancement outside Bewley’s between the hours of 12.30 pm and 2.30 pm.
 In this instance, Counterparts’s final, poignant kick in the gut ruined by someone caterwauling Coldplay.
 Similar to if someone had stood beside, oh, I don’t know, let’s say a busker, and began declaiming Lear whilst the busker was trying to sing.
 Licenced buskers need to make a living, but the artists in Bewley’s also need to make a living.
 Unlike buskers, they can’t go elsewhere.
 No one is winning here as no one leaving the theatre was disposed to donate to the offending singer.
 Indeed, some swore they will never do so again as long as buskers continue to ruin shows.
-Dublin City Council needs to address this disgraceful practice if it wants to retain any credibility as an organisation claiming to supporting artists in its city.
+Dublin City Council needs to address this disgraceful practice if it wants to retain any credibility as an organisation claiming to support artists in its city.
 Right now artists and audiences are losing out and tension is brewing.

 Adapted and directed by Roche and Hourican, the old axiom that every Dublin pub is ground zero for embittered geniuses resenting how life played out is writ large.
 A Little Cloud & Counterparts confirming that if Joyce shows a love for Dubliners, there’s sufficient evidence to suggest he doesn’t always respect them.
 There's also the thorny issue of class, but we need to stop as we could be here all day.
 Steeped in nostalgia, A Little Cloud & Counterparts still packs a mean punch and succeeds on Volta's own terms.
 Roche and Hourican creating an enjoyable afternoons entertainment via two superbly articulated performances.
 If only the buskers could play elsewhere during those two critical hours.
 They could.
 And they should.